 Cumin is an essential ingredient that many may recognize from its use in both Indian and Mexican cuisines.
 The spice’s flavors are pungent and are among the most distinctive elements in both curries and burritos.
-Cumin seeds come from a plant in the parsley family and you can use them whole or ground.
+Cumin seeds come from a plant in the parsley family, and you can use them whole or ground.
 In each of those forms, the spice offers specific qualities and different ways that you can use it.
-To get the best value from cumin, you should consider questions such as: do the whole seeds and the ground spice have different flavors?
-Alternatively, can whole cumin seeds and ground cumin be used in the same ways?
-We provide the answers to those questions and more in this installment of SPICEography Showdown.
+Let’s compare cumin seeds and ground cumin so you can get the most from each in your cooking.

 Do cumin seeds and ground cumin differ in flavor?

-Can you use ground cumin in place of cumin seeds and vice versa?
+Can you use ground cumin instead of cumin seeds (and vice versa?)